xingteh/xingteh/README.md

 ---

-If you like my project, please click follow button,I'll very happy!
+If you like my project, please click follow button, I'll very happy!

-My project is not very good,I know it.
+My project is not very good, I know it.
 So I'll try to make good project.

 ## Learn